axujen/omw-mm/README.md

 ```

 # WARNING
-Update your openmw.cfg file and even your mods directory, this mod is in early developement and may (i should say will) cause damage.
+Backup your openmw.cfg file and even your mods directory, this mod is in early developement and may (i should say will) cause damage.